Shrove Tuesday – Pancake Day – Mardi Gras – End of the Carnival

 The Legend of the Epic Walk of Mathilda Becket

 In London, there was a legend that his mother, Mathilda, was a Muslim who fell in love with Thomas’s dad, Gilbert, during the Crusades.
-She helped him escape captivity and then found her own way from Acre to London.
+She helped him escape captivity.
+He abandoned her and return to England.
+She then found her own way from Acre to London.
 She made the journey knowing only the name ‘London’ in English and walked most of the way.
+On St Thomas Day, people walked around St Paul’s multiple times to commemorate her epic walk of love.

-On St Thomas Day, people walked around St Paul’s multiple times to commemorate her walk of love.
 The story was told as true from the 13th Century until the 19th Century.
 Then researchers found that Mathilda had more prosaic Norman origins.
 The speculation is that the foundation of the Hospital St Thomas of Acre on the site of Becket’s birthplace led to the story of his connection with Acre.
-The story is told here:
+I was quite disappointed to find out the tale I told was a myth which is told in full here:

 Medieval St Thomas’s Pilgrim’s Badge showing the murder of Becket.
 The ampullae contained holy water.